Georgetown Car Barn: Extensive re-design

 Although regarded as well-designed before 1900, the Car Barn began a period of deterioration and neglect lasting for 50 years.
 The first stage of the transition from a trolley station to an office building was carried out between 1906 and 1908 when portions of the second floor were converted into office space.
 The electrification of streetcars necessitated a large-scale re-design of the Barn, which began in 1910.
 The entrances to the building were extended to accommodate the larger cars, and a new elevator was installed to lift streetcars to the roof.
 This transition required a near-complete reconstruction of the building.

 The steel support beams were replaced, and the hipped roofs were replaced so the entire façade could be extended toward M Street and heightened to allow more office space.
-The central tower, which ones rose prominent above the building's lower roofline on M street, became less prominent.
+The central tower, which once rose prominently above the building's lower roofline on M street, became less prominent.
 These modifications were complete in 1911.

 Further conversions of track space to office space occurred between 1921 and 1922.
 Extensive remodeling occurred again in 1933 with the designation of the Car Barn as the headquarters of the new Capital Transit Company, as a result of the merger between the Capital Traction Company and the Washington Railway and Electric Company, which increased the number of office workers at the building.
 These changes involved removing the roof in the center of the building, creating a lightwell on the third floor, converting the third floor into office space, and removing the covered passageway on the roof.